tonethar/IGME-230-GDD-Spring-2018/weekly/Week-01B-notes.md

 1. remember CSS?
 Let's add some CSS style rules to the page!

 ## II. htaccess Demo
+*A .htaccess ("hypertext access") file is a directory-level configuration file supported by the major web servers, used for configuration of site-access issues, such as URL redirection, URL shortening, Access-security control (for different webpages and files), and more.*

 In class, let's "demo first" what .htaccess files can do.
 We will look at the following htaccess directives: